MENU

 March 1, 2026

 I sat in the front, paddling the canoe through the delicate riffles on the Macal River.
-My boyfriend sat behind me--the rudder--steering us softly along.
-Vibrant birds chirp in the jungle canopy as we steer into a beach along a quiet eddy, filled with the carefree grace of buttery-yellow water lilies.
-We leave the canoe there.
+My boyfriend sat behind me--the rudder--steering us along.
+Vibrant birds chirped in the jungle canopy as we steered into a beach along a quiet eddy, filled with the carefree grace of buttery-yellow water lilies.
+We left the canoe there.

 And then onward we went, the next morning, like the little pilgrims of ruins, foliage, and grace that we were.

-I stood in that cobbled street in ...
+I stood in the cobbled street that early ...

 February 8, 2026